grabz8/solipsis/readme.txt

 HOW TO BUILD
 --------------------------------------------------------------------------------

-vcX stands for Visual config (vc7 or vc8)
+vcX stands for Visual config (vc7 or vc8 or vc9), be aware vc7 projects are no more up-to-date so it s at your own risk

-Install Visual Studio 2005 + SP1 package
+Install Visual Studio 2005 + SP1 package or VS 2008
 If you are using Visual Studio Express 2005, upgrade it with the SP1 package Update the default Visual Studio COREWIN properties XML file to add system libraries:
  VSExpress2005 C:\Program Files\Microsoft Visual Studio 8\VC\VCProjectDefaults\corewin_express.vsprops